Louie (American TV series): Critical reception

 Louie has received acclaim from critics.
 The stand-up segments received strong praise, as did the show's perceived "indie film" style, with some likening the show to the work of Woody Allen.
 Criticisms largely centered on the pacing and low-key delivery of the show's jokes, which often include long setups compared to the rapid-fire punchlines of a traditional sitcom.

 Of the "top TV" lists tracked by Metacritic, Louie appeared on nine of 28 in 2010 and 22 of 39 in 2011, the latter of which includes three lists where the show was ranked 1st.
 On Metacritic, the first season scored 69 out of 100, based on 20 reviews.
 The second season scored 90 out of 100 on Metacritic, indicating "universal acclaim", based on 7 reviews.
 The third season received critical acclaim, scoring 94 out of 100 on Metacritic, based on 16 reviews.
 The fourth season also received critical acclaim, scoring 93 out of 100 on Metacritic, based on 30 reviews.
 The fifth season received acclaim as well, scoring 91 out of 100 on Metacritic, based on 20 reviews.

 Television critics Alan Sepinwall and Matt Zoller Seitz ranked Louie as the 18th best American television show of all time in their book titled TV (The Book), stating that unlike other sitcoms which kept their tone and format the same throughout their respective runs, the series "morphed from week to week, episode to episode, sometimes minute to minute.
 In doing so, it translated the thought-processes of stand-up comedy into cinematic terms, and in a way that was new to commercial television."

+Louie has an average rating of 93% on Rotten Tomatoes.